 Spice rating: 4/10

 Picking the best ginger beer for Moscow mules is a tough job.
 (Again, I was glad to do it.)

-The short answer: The best ginger beer for a Moscow mule is totally subjective, and it’s going to depend on how spicy you like your ginger beer.
+The short answer: This is totally subjective, and it’s going to depend on how spicy you like your ginger beer.

 The sweet spot for most ginger beers is going to be in that 4-6/10 range.
 Gosling’s, Reed’s Original, Powell & Mahoney and Bundaberg are all top brands with a medium spice with a nice balance of sweetness.
 Powell & Mahoney is my favorite of the bunch, followed closely by Reed’s and Bundaberg.

 For me, I like it spicy, so I’ll be over here with my Maine Root, Reed’s Extra and Fentiman’s.
 I find the complexity of these spicier brands to bring more flavor to my mules.